heuer/warmap/README.txt

 Getting started
 ---------------
 Even if you don't know Topic Maps or don't care about Topic Maps, Warmap can help to extract useful information from the reports.
-Several modules like are independent of Topic Maps and provide a convenient interface to the report information.
+Some modules are independent of Topic Maps and provide a convenient interface to the report information.

 To get started with Warmap, look into the ``warmap.core`` package.